matatk/web-game-accessibility-explorations/04-menu-general/README.md

 ?????????????
 ====

-Here are several different programs that exemplify a game menu.
+Here are several different programs that exemplify a game page.
 There are a few native programs (that don't interface with a screen-reader) and one web-based version (which does).

 The native programs are:

- * `menu-cli`: a simple text-based menu.
+ * `page-cli`: a simple text-based page.
- * `menu-cli-fancy`: as above, but produces more ornate output (it was created to test the separation of rendering from the menu structure).
+ * `page-cli-fancy`: as above, but produces more ornate output (it was created to test the separation of rendering from the page structure).
- * `menu-sdl`: a graphical version of the representative game menu.
+ * `page-sdl`: a graphical version of the representative game page.

 The web scenario is based on the native SDL one, with an extra layer of code added (in both C and JavaScript) that creates DOM elements to act as proxies for the non-semantic entities in the game's code.
 A screen-reader will announce these controls as the user interacts with the game.